dahln/starfield.js/README.md

 ```
 In this mode, a couple of features are disabled:
 - Acceleration on hover (not bound to an element)
+- Origin element tracking (not bound to an element)
 - Automatic canvas resizing

 However, a few functions are exposed for manual control: